Skip to content

 File & Download Errors

-Base Classes: RetryError, UntrustedFileError, FileHashSumMissmatch
+Base Classes: RetryError, RangeRequestNotSupportedError, UntrustedFileError, FileHashSumMissmatch

 File and download errors occur when the system fails to download model files or verify their integrity.
 These errors happen during the file download phase and are typically caused by network issues, corrupted downloads, or security validation failures.